Whenever we post about favorite salad toppings we get questions about how/when kids can eat salads, too - this post is very long overdue!

 A few additional points that we want to add:

 Homemade energy bites are my kids' favorite snack, hands down!
-We have been making these for years and they’re so tasty for mama and kiddo alike - please make sure read the safety information below before serving.
+We have been making these for years and they’re so tasty for adults and kids alike - please make sure read the safety information below before serving.

 These are also awesome for pregnant mamas as some data suggests that dates may help with cervical ripening before birth.